jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_05.md

 *(Output visualized in UCSF Chimera)*

 Congratulations!
-You ran a batch job on Lonestar5!
+You ran a batch job on Maverick!

 ### Other Considerations: